KurtisJ/TheHouseAtHangerHill/version2/README.md

-# Chaos For The Fly - Version 2
+# The House at Hanger Hill - Version 2

-This is Version 2 of the book showcase website for "Chaos For The Fly" by Ashleigh Mounser.
+This is Version 2 of the book showcase website for "The House at Hanger Hill" by Ashleigh Mounser.

 ## About This Version
 - **Style:** Modern, clean, and a touch of noir, using Montserrat and Roboto fonts.